reactables/reactables/docs/src/content/getting-started/core-concepts.md

 <br>
 <br>

-Reactables encourages a reactive paradigm where a reactable's sources of change are clearly defined in its declaration.
+Reactables encourages a reactive paradigm where a reactable's sources of change are explicitly defined in its declaration.

 This results in a unidirectional flow of actions making state changes highly predictable.